-Overview of Birth Defects
+Birth Defects in Children

-What is a birth defect?
+What is a birth defect in children?

-at the time he or she is born.
-Birth defects may be very mild, where the baby looks and acts like any other baby.
+Birth defects can be very mild, where the baby looks and acts like any other baby.

-What causes birth defects to occur?
+What causes birth defects in a child?

 When a baby is born with a birth defect, the first question usually asked by the parents